armanfm/oracle-terra-dourada/pitch.md

+# Terra Dourada — Deterministic Verification Agent (Agro + IoT)

-# Why Terra Dourada Needs to Be This Way
+## Pitch — Why Terra Dourada Needs to Be This Way

 In agribusiness, most systems fail for the same reason:
 **they trust at the wrong moment**.